andrewclarkson/getdata-1/Readme.md

 Analysis:
 ---------

 All the code for the loading and transforming the data (complete with helpful comments) can be found in `run_analysis.R`.
-It produces `activity_tidy.txt` as described in the assignment.
+It produces `activity_tidy.txt` as described in the assignment as long as the `getdata_projectfiles_UCI HAR Dataset.zip` is in the working directory.

 Codebook:
 ---------